TeliaSoneraNorge/telia-iot-workshop/README.md

 * Insert the Telia SIM-card if it is not already in place.
 * Upload the code to the device, then go to the website to see your data updating!

 **Bonus:** Try setting up boolean, number and string assets in AllThingsTalk and see if you can send in other types of data.
-They all need to have different names, but can be called the same way in the code.
+All assets must have different names, but they can be updated the same way in the code.

 ## 5. Read sensors